raiyaanrahman1/Game-Stats-Website/README.md

 ### Login:

 Clicking the login button at the top of the website brings up the login page.
 Users can login with an existing profile's username and password, or create a new one by pressing sign up.
+If the invalid username or password are entered during login, nothing will happen when you try pressing the login button.

 #### Regular User Login:

 Can log in with username: user and password: user to sign in as an example regular user.
-The MyProfile button will bring up the user's profile page displaying the user's information such as profile pic, username, description, their top games, and their top reviews.
+The MyProfile button will bring up the user's profile page displaying the user's information.

 #### Admin Login:

 Can log in with username: admin and password: admin to see admin funcitonality.
 Is similiar to the regular user login except that it also creates an Admin button at the top that opens up the admin dashboard.
 Admins have 3 options on the dashboard:
 -Stats:
-Clicking the Stats button displays some current website statistics
+Clicking the Stats button displays some current website statistics such as number of users and number of games
 -Games:
 Clicking Games button will allow the Admin to add or edit a game.
 It starts on Edit mode where the admin can use the search bar to find a game in the system and then modify it's data fields.
 Clicking on 'add a game' will switch to Add mode where the admin can fill in the info for a game and then add it to the database.
 -Users:
-Clicking Users button will allow the Admin to manage users.
-The admin can search up a user with the search bar.
-"Ban User' will remove the user from the database.
-'Edit user profile' will let the Admin edit the User's profile information such as profile picture, username, and description.
-'Edit User's reviews' will let the admin edit a review the user made.
+Clicking Users button will allow the Admin to look up users in the system.

 ### Sign Up:
 Signing up with a username and password adds a new regular user to the database and automatically logs you in as that user.
 Usernames have a maximum length of 20 characters

 ## -Server routes-

-# Session Routes

-/users/login:  ***************

-Method: POST

-Request:

-Response:

-/users/logout:  *************

-Method: GET

-Request:

-Response:

-/users/check-session: ************

-Method: GET

-Request:

-Response:

 # API routes